arnaudleclerc/ng-azure-maps/projects/ng-azure-maps/README.md

 ## React to events on HTMLMarkers

-The HTMLMarkers events are supported on the `html-marker` directive.
+The HTMLMarkers events are supported on the `map-html-marker` directive.
 Every event starts with `on` and is followed by the key of the event in PascalCase.
 A parameter containing the `htmlMarker` and the `event` is given to the method.

 Dragging events are triggered only if the HTMLMarker is set to `draggable: true`.